Considerations When Choosing a Sperm Donor

 By Dr Vadim Mirmilstein, specialist at Rainbow Fertility Melbourne

-One of the first things that individuals and couples who want to have a baby need to do is choose a sperm donor, but the task may need more thought than you think.
+Choosing a sperm donor is one of the first things that individuals and couples who want to have a baby need to do, but the task may need more thought than you think.

 Sperm donors are classified as either ‘known’ or ‘clinic-recruited’ depending on the type of relationship between the donor and the woman/couple.

-Often known donors can be hard to find as not all acquaintances, friends or family members are comfortable with the idea of donating and with having a child genetically linked to them.
-However, some people say potential donors are everywhere, if you let it be known.
+Often known donors can be hard to find as not all acquaintances, friends or family members are comfortable with donating and having a child genetically linked to them.
+However, some people say potential donors are everywhere if you let it be known.

 Some believe using self-insemination with a known sperm donor (e.g. a friend) sometimes feels like the best solution for them.
-However, if you are thinking of going down this path, I encourage you to think through and discuss a number of matters.
+However, if you are thinking of going down this path, I encourage you to think through and discuss several matters.

 Important things to consider